scientific-python/attach-next-milestone-action/README.md

 -> Secrets and variables -> Actions, add a repository secret named `MILESTONE_LABELER_TOKEN`, and set its contents to the generated token.

+## Warning!

+The workflow above runs as `pull_request_target`, meaning it has access to repository secrets.
+This is not usually a problem, since our action does nothing but attach a milestone to a PR using the provided token.
+But, you should **not add further commands to the workflow**, such as checking out the PR and executing code from it.
+If you do that, PR authors can gain access to your secrets.